susanmeerdink/ASTER-Spectral-Library/README.md

 # ASTER-Spectral-Library
-Code associated with getting spectral libraries into the ASTER spectral library format
+Code associated with getting spectral libraries into the ASTER spectral library format (Soon to be renamed ECOSTRESS spectral library).
+Current library can be found here: https://speclib.jpl.nasa.gov/.
+In the library, each sample is a separate text file that contains 26 lines of header or metadata values and then the spectra associated with that sample.
+This repository is for vegetation and non-photosynthetic vegetation (NPV) spectral library files.

 ## Input Spectra Format
 First row is wavelength